|At the Route 63 terminus|

 Trail Name: Larkin State Bridle Trail

-Observations/Information: Since I haven't in a long time, I decided to do the end-to-end ride on the Larkin.
-My usual deal: ride up to the Riggs Street crossing, right on the trail, take it to 63, turn around and head all the way the other direction (Kettletown Road in Southbury), then back to Riggs and home.
+Rode up to the Riggs Street crossing, right on the trail and out to Route 63, turn around and head all the way in the other direction to Kettletown Road, then back to Riggs Street and home.

 Trail Ambassador Name: John Joy